plant description

 The Monstera plant prefers bright, indirect light.
 Too much direct sunlight, especially in warmer months, could cause the Monstera leaf to burn.
 During months when the sun is weaker, placing the Monstera plant in direct sunlight can help for better coloring and leaf growth.

-water 💧
+Monstera deliciosa water requirements 💧

 Water needs: once a week during the growing season (spring to fall), less frequently during colder months